First National Bank Field: History

 The Grasshoppers moved to First National Bank Field after the 2004 season, leaving their previous home of many decades, World War Memorial Stadium.
 Lindsay Street, which once cut through the property of the new park, now T's into Eugene, and also provides a direct path to the old stadium.
 Greensboro's downtown stadium opened its gates to a crowd of 8,540 on April 3, 2005, with a Grasshoppers exhibition game against the Florida Marlins, who were their Major League Baseball affiliate.
 In the first regular season game, the Grasshoppers defeated the Hickory Crawdads, 3–2, in front of 8,017 fans.

-On May 5, 2009, it was announced that the 2010 ACC baseball tournament would be held at the facility, a change from the discussed location of Fenway Park in Boston, due to economic reasons.
+On May 5, 2009, it was announced that the 2010 Atlantic Coast Conference baseball tournament would be held at the facility, a change from the discussed location of Fenway Park in Boston, due to economic reasons.
 Florida State won the tournament.

-From May 23 to 27, 2012, the park hosted the 2012 ACC baseball tournament, which was won by Georgia Tech.
+From May 23 to 27, 2012, the park hosted the 2012 Atlantic Coast Conference baseball tournament, which was won by Georgia Tech.
 During this time, the University of North Carolina took on North Carolina State University in a game that broke the record for attendance at a college baseball game in the state of North Carolina.
 It was also the largest crowd ever for an ACC baseball game.
 The attendance, 10,229, was the largest crowd in the history of First National Bank Field.